-12 Principally includes china waste clay and slate waste
+19 Principally includes china waste clay and slate waste

-13 Recycled and secondary aggregate total
+20 Recycled and secondary aggregate total

-14 SEEAWP annual monitoring reports 2007 to 2013
+21 SEEAWP annual monitoring reports 2007 to 2013

-15 Including secondary sources
+22 Including secondary sources

 - 3.2.2 Recycled aggregates are classically used in low grade construction applications, such as fill, but it is understood that this situation is changing due to advances in the recycling industry.
 That said, it is understood that the aggregate recycling techniques currently undertaken at sites in West Berkshire (primarily crushing, screening and blending) are such that the recycled aggregates produced offer limited scope as a substitute for higher grades of sharp sand and gravel or for soft sand.
 Therefore, of the total amount of aggregates produced in West Berkshire, recycled aggregates are understood to only represent a possible substitution for the lower grade elements of crushed rock and sharp sand and gravel and as fill material. - 3.2.3 This matter will be kept under review as advances in recycling techniques, such as aggregate washing facilities and blending operations, can facilitate the production of a higher quality material, which may be able to replace higher quality primary minerals.
-In addition construction techniques are also evolving to ensure that the minimum amount of primary material is utilised. - 3.2.4 The national surveys of Arisings and Use of Construction, Demolition and Excavation Waste (C,DEW)16 and other materials17 suggested, in 2005, that the national production of recycled aggregates appeared to have increased slightly since the previous 2003 survey18, and the recycling industry maintains this view. - 3.2.5 An update survey completed by WRAP in 200819 reported that there was likely to have been a rise in the total level of arisings during 2006 and 2007, before a decrease in construction activity that commenced in mid 2008.
+In addition construction techniques are also evolving to ensure that the minimum amount of primary material is utilised.
+Such washing facilities have been granted at sites in West Berkshire, but are not yet operational. - 3.2.4 The national surveys of Arisings and Use of Construction, Demolition and Excavation Waste (C,DEW)23 and other materials24 suggested, in 2005, that the national production of recycled aggregates appeared to have increased slightly since the previous 2003 survey25, and the recycling industry maintains this view. - 3.2.5 An update survey completed by WRAP in 200826 reported that there was likely to have been a rise in the total level of arisings during 2006 and 2007, before a decrease in construction activity that commenced in mid 2008.
 This led to a fall in the national production of all types of construction, demolition and excavation wastes.
 Overall, most of the difference can be accounted for by a reduction in the arisings of excavation waste, as a direct result of the slow in the construction market.
 Arisings of 'hard inert' construction, demolition and excavation wastes generating recycled aggregate increased between 2005 and 2008 by 3%.
 This rise is believed to have been as a result of improved recovery systems and techniques i.e. soil and aggregate washing.
 The information from these respective reports (2003, 2005 and 2008) are summarised in table 3.2 below.